SAP-archive/mta-job-scheduler/README.md

 # MTA-Job-Scheduler

-Multi-Target Application (MTA) sample using the SAP Cloud Platform Job Scheduler service Node.js library to schedule future, repeating (ex: Webhook), and long running jobs.
+Multi-Target Application (MTA) sample using the SAP Business Technology Platform Job Scheduler service Node.js library to schedule future, repeating (ex: Webhook), and long running jobs.

 ## Description

-This repository contains a complete Multi-Target Application (MTA) sample project that is an example of using the SAP Cloud Platform Job Scheduler service to schedule the triggering of URLs for future execution, triggering them on a recurring scheduled basis, or to managing the status and completion of long running jobs.
+This repository contains a complete Multi-Target Application (MTA) sample project that is an example of using the SAP Business Technology Platform Job Scheduler service to schedule the triggering of URLs for future execution, triggering them on a recurring scheduled basis, or to managing the status and completion of long running jobs.
 It also contains a specific example of how to trigger a build job by simulating a [GitHub Webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks).
 The job scheduler service leverages the SAP provided Node.js [@sap/jobs-client](https://www.npmjs.com/package/@sap/jobs-client) library using callbacks (not promises) for calling the async [REST API](https://help.sap.com/viewer/07b57c2f4b944bcd8470d024723a1631/Cloud/en-US/c513d2de49b140d08da694fa263698f8.html).

 Much of today's web application programming is designed around a pattern of receiving requests over HTTP, processing the request, and returning a result within a single connection context.
 Often this is done based on user activity or during the application processing.
 However, it is often desired to submit requests for execution at a future time or on a periodic basis.
 This is where delegating the request triggering to a job schedluler is useful.
 The job scheduler will makes the request on your behalf at the desired future time.
 This sample project focuses primarily on this use case.